planetarium/NineChronicles/README.md

 ## License
-Lib9c is under GNU GPL3 license.
+Nine Chronicles is under GNU GPL3 license.
 For details, Please check our [LICENSE](LICENSE).

+## Design Resources License
+The design resources (e.g., in-game icons, NPC images, UI elements) are not covered under the AGPL license.
+Instead, the following brand guideline applies:

+### Usage Permissions
+#### Non-commercial use: Design resources can be freely used for derivative works that contribute to the expansion of the Nine Chronicles ecosystem.
+#### Commercial use restriction: Use of design resources in commercial works unrelated to the Nine Chronicles ecosystem is not permitted.
+### Restrictions on Modification and Use:
+#### No commercial use: Resources cannot be used for commercial purposes if they are unrelated to the Nine Chronicles ecosystem.
+#### Proper use required: The resources should not be used in inappropriate content or in ways that could damage the brand's value.

- ### Nine Chronicles Developer Portal
+ ## Nine Chronicles Developer Portal
 For a comprehensive overview of the game, development resources, and documentation, visit the [Nine Chronicles Developer Portal].
 The portal provides insights into the game’s decentralized nature, blockchain mechanics, and various guides for developers and players alike.

 [Nine Chronicles Developer Portal]: https://nine-chronicles.dev/